-The Rhubarb Spring Fling Rum Cocktail is a fruity rum cocktail made with homemade rhubarb simple syrup that makes every day feel like the first day of Spring!
+The Rhubarb Spring Fling Rum Cocktail is a fruity rum cocktail made with homemade rhubarb simple syrup.

-This rum drink is made with fresh rhubarb simple syrup and a hint of rosemary.
+My fresh rhubarb cocktail is made with rum, a homemade rhubarb simple syrup, and a hint of rosemary.
 I got inspired by a daiquiri recipe that appeared in Bon Appetit several years ago that paired the two.
 The earthy herb cuts the sweetness of the rhubarb and it is really unusual and delicious.